 20 October 2022 08:30-18:00 EDT.
 Hybrid format: New York (Ford Foundation Center for Social Justice, 320 E 43rd St) and online.

 UNIDIR encourages the participation of representatives and experts working on or interested in issues pertaining to advancement of digital technologies, particularly artificial intelligence, and their implications for international peace and security.

 Please specify if you will be attending in person or if you will be connecting remotely.
+For organizational purposes, in-person registration will close on 18 October 2022.
 The link to access the broadcast of ID22 will be provided by email to registered participants one day prior to the event.